achevuru/aws-app-mesh-examples/walkthroughs/howto-k8s-mtls-sds-based/README.md

 ```

-**Option 2:** Working with existing SPIRE installation on your cluster.
+**Option 2: Working with existing SPIRE installation on your cluster**

 If you prefer to instead work with an existing SPIRE installation, you would need to modify the trust domain that is configured on your cluster to the one used by this walkthrough (howto-k8s-mtls-sds-based.com).
 Update the 'trust_domain' field in your SPIRE Server and Agent configs (kubectl edit - server/agent configmaps) and apply the changes.
 Also, update the "server_address", "server_port" and "trust_bundle_path" in the Server/Agent ConfigMaps to match with your environment.